| Peter M. Todd

 | Samuel Nordli

-Sam is a second-year PhD student at IU.
+Sam is a third-year PhD student at IU.
 He is generally interested in behavioral ecology, and particularly in the evolution of the neural systems in vertebrate brains that support the formation and execution of stereotyped patterns of contextualized behavior (i.e, habits).
 This broad topic intersects and contrasts with a number of interesting areas of study, including optimal foraging theory, the acquisition of skill and expertise, mindfulness (as juxtaposed with the mindlessness of habits), and the evolution of language and human uniqueness.

 | Alec Dennis